mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

   GROUP BY
   CATEGORY;
   ```
-10)Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17):
+10) Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17):

  ```sql
 WITH HOURLY_SALES